Aye1/RPG-Village-Builder/README.md

 ###Gameplay
 * The player can choose his/her mapping by deciding the order of the levels.
 * Backtracking will be possible.
 * Dream and nightmare are intrinsically linked, allowing the player to switch between the two.
-These modes have differents objects, difficulties, features, ...
+These modes have different objects, difficulties, features, ...
 * Objects can modify Alice appearance and/or capacities.

 ###Story